UlrichDinh168/notes-on-stupidity/README.md

 # Stupidity

-A repository dedicated to recording the smarter ways of doing things.
+A repository dedicated to documenting the smarter ways of doing things.

 ## Printing "A | B | C | D"